First Love (novella): Adaptations for stage and screen

 Takarazuka Revue's 2014 Bowhall production "Nocturne - Memory of a Distant Summer Day" (ノクターン －遠い夏の日の記憶－) is a musical adaptation of the novella.

+In 2020, an adaptation of the novella titled About Love was presented off-Broadway at the Sheen Center for Thought & Culture.

 Modern reception

 The story was featured at number four on Rosa Rankin-Gee's top 10 novellas about love via The Guardian and featured in a similar roundup by The New York Times in 2013.

-In 2020, an adaptation of the novella titled About Love was presented off-Broadway at the Sheen Center for Thought & Culture.
+In his Lectures on Russian Literature, Vladimir Nabokov wrote:

+Turgenev wrote numerous short stories and long short stories and nouvelles.
+The early ones are devoid of any special originality or literary quality; some of the later are quite remarkable.
+Among the latter "A Quiet Backwater" and "First Love" deserve particular mention.